Chart Color Schemes

 Central Highlands - East is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The latest Census evaluated dwelling structures in Central Highlands - East as 91.9% houses and 8.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 86.6% houses and 13.4% other dwellings.
-Home ownership in Central Highlands - East was 16.5%, with mortgaged dwellings at 20.4% and rented dwellings at 63.1%.
-The median monthly mortgage repayment was $1,083, below Non-Metro Qld's average of $1,500 and the Australian average of $1,863.
-The median weekly rent figure was $150, lower than Non-Metro Qld's $250 and the national figure of $375.
+In Central Highlands - East, as per the latest Census evaluation, 91.9% of dwellings were houses, with the remaining 8.1% comprising semi-detached homes, apartments, and other types.
+This is in comparison to Non-Metro Qld's 86.6% houses and 13.4% other dwellings.
+Home ownership in Central Highlands - East stood at 16.5%, with mortgaged properties at 20.4% and rented dwellings at 63.1%.
+The median monthly mortgage repayment was $1,083, below Non-Metro Qld's average of $1,500.
+The median weekly rent was $150, compared to Non-Metro Qld's $250.
+Nationally, Central Highlands - East's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing